Distributed Inference for Tail Risk: Distributed Tail Quantile Processes

 \end{corollary}

 Theorem \ref{Theorem: TQP DC} provides a useful tool for establishing the oracle property of some extreme value estimators based on the POT approach.
-For example, using Theorem \ref{Theorem: TQP DC}, one can show that, the distributed Pickands estimator achieves the oracle property since the distributed Pickands estimator is a functional of the tail quantile processes $Q_n^{(j)}(s)$ at three points $s=1,1/2$ and $1/4$.
-However, for some other estimators, Theorem \ref{Theorem: TQP DC} alone may not be sufficient.
+For example, using Theorem \ref{Theorem: TQP DC}, one can immediately show that, the distributed Pickands estimator achieves the oracle property since the distributed Pickands estimator is a functional of the tail quantile processes $Q_n^{(j)}(s)$ at three points $s=1,1/2$ and $1/4$.
+We leave this to the readers.
+Instead, we focus on some other estimators, for which Theorem \ref{Theorem: TQP DC} alone may not be sufficient for proving their oracle property.
 We use the probability weighted moment (PWM) estimator as an example to explain the remaining issue.

 The PWM estimator in machine $j$ is defined as

 where

 The distributed PWM estimator is defined as the average of the $m$ estimates from each machine: